 - 5. Click on Browse and locate the OVF/OVA file you downloaded.
 Click Next to continue. - 6.
 On the OVF Template Details window, click Next. - 7.
 On the Name and Location window, change the name of the virtual machine to something that is easy to manage.
-You can use the names provided in the list below as names for the virtual machines if you do not have a set naming convention.
+You can use the name provided in the list below if you do not have a set naming convention.
 Click Next.